Gatcombe House

 Gatcombe House is a 15234 sqft manor house in Gatcombe on the Isle of Wight, England.
 The original building was constructed by the Stur (Estur) family as noted in the Domesday Book.
 St. Olave's Church, built next to the manor to serve as its chapel, was dedicated in 1292.
 It also belonged at one time to the Lisles of Wootton.

 The present stone building stands in hanging woods.
 It was erected in 1750 by Sir Edward Meux Worsley (c.
 July 1716 – August 14, 1762), and is typical of the country houses of the time of George III.
 The manor was afterwards purchased by Alexander Baring, 1st Baron Ashburton.
 It was later owned by Sir Charles Seely, 1st Baronet.
 Gatcombe House has been a Grade II*-listed building since July 1951.

+Early owners and residents

+Sir Edward Worsley (1716-1762) built the current house in 1751.
+He was part of a wealthy land owning family from Appuldurcombe House in the Isle of Wight.
+In 1737 he married Elizabeth Miller (1715-1774) who was the daughter of Sir John Miller of Froyle.
+The couple had seven children.
+When Edward died in 1762 his eldest son Edward Meux Worsley became the owner of the house.

+Edward Meux Worsley (1747-1782) married twice.
+His first wife had one daughter named Elizabeth.
+His second wife was Elizabeth Holmes (1759 - 1832) who was the daughter of Lord Leonard Holmes.
+The couple had one son William Meux Wolsey (1776-1783) and a daughter Jane Meux Worsley (1774-1820).
+Edward died at the age of 35 and left his estate to his son William.
+However William died a year after his father so the estate was divided between his two daughters.
+Jane became the owner of Gatcombe House.
+However, as she was still a minor it was held in trust and rented to wealthy tenants.